willinabus/app-template-custom-shipping-rates/README.md

 ### Step 4 | Test the app

-Follow these steps to create a [development site](https://dev.wix.com/docs/build-apps/developer-tools/cli/workflow/development-sites), install your app on the site, and try it out.
+Follow these steps to create a development site, install your app on the site, and try it out.

-1. In your app's page in the [Wix Dev Center](https://dev.wix.com/apps), click **Test Your App** in the top right, then click **Create Development Site**.
+1. In [your app's dashboard](https://dev.wix.com/apps), click **Test Your App** in the top right, then click **Create Development Site**.

 1. In the list of business solutions to install on the development site, click **Wix Stores**, then click **Create Site**.